 The pupils are not required to sit the Senior School Entrance Examination and it is anticipated that they will all move to the Senior School.
-However, the final decision about whether a child will be accepted into the Senior School is at the discretion of the Senior School Headmaster.
+However, the final decision about whether a pupil will be accepted into the Senior School is at the discretion of the Headmaster.